hennus-dev/hennus-dev.github.io/content/docs/scripts/hn-target.md

 ## exports

-It is planned to give you the information through the following exports
+For more information about how to use the exports, contact us on discord.

 {{< tabs "hntarget-exports" >}}
     {{< tab "addPed" >}}

-    exports['hn-target']:addPed('model', 'anim',coords)
+    exports['hn-target']:addPed('model', 'anim', coords)

     # Example
     exports['hn-target']:addPed('a_f_y_bevhills_04', 'anim', vector4(100.35, -1077.02, 28.21, 239.06)